Queensland Cultural Centre: The Edge, the former Fountain Room

-The former Fountain Room, which became known as The Edge in 2015, is a three-story rectangular building measuring approximately 30 by 15 meters that sits directly on the river.
+The former Fountain Room, which became known as The Edge in 2015, is a three-story rectangular building measuring approximately 30 by 15 metres that sits directly on the river.
 Pedestrian walkways connect the building to the shared plaza with the SLQ to the northwest and the riverfront QAG plaza to the south, providing access to the middle and upper levels of The Edge; the upper walkway is lit by square openings to the sky.
 The interior of the building retains traces of the original interior.
 The middle level houses a large, double-height auditorium; a smaller auditorium on the upper level opens to an exterior gathering space.
-The gathering space consists of a apartment lawn surrounded by a concrete planting bed with balustrades and rectangular concrete slabs.
+The gathering space consists of an apartment lawn surrounded by a concrete planting bed with balustrades and rectangular concrete slabs.

 State Library of Queensland

 Established in 1896 and originally called the Public Library of Queensland, it was renamed the State Library of Queensland in 1902 was established in 1896.
-It has been housed in many locations throughout its history, including a long time in a building on William Street (1899-1988).
+It has been housed in many locations throughout its history, including a long time in a building on William Street (1899–1988).
 It then moved to its current location near the Queensland Museum and Queensland Art Gallery, as part of the Queensland Cultural Centre.
 In 2006, the State Library underwent major renovations at its South Bank address and reopened in December of that year.
 Along with the usual facilities of a library, the building contains an historical archive called the John Oxley Library, several galleries in which exhibitions are held throughout the year, lecture rooms and an Indigenous Knowledge Centre called kuril dhagun.
 A kuril is a native marsupial and dhagun means "meeting place".
 Therefore, the literal meaning is "kuril's place".
 This kuril dhagun is part of a Queensland-wide network of research facilities serving the needs of Indigenous Australians (the Aboriginal Australians and the Torres Strait Islanders).